PlayitLOUD73/skies-of-wrath/docs/gameDocument.md

     * Given the amount of projectiles that could be on the screen at any given time, having a good collision system could become difficult to polish.
     * I will keep the collision system as functional as possible to make it easy to add hitboxes to different enemies and projectiles.

+# Changes

+## Changing controls
+I am considering changing controls to keyboard and space.
+I think this will be a more fun version of control.

+## Timeline has been updated

+## Changing Gimmick
+I might change the gimmick from the power system (I cannot think of an implmentation that would be fun) to a procedurally generated island system to have ground combatants.

+# Challenges Faced
+Creating enemy AI is difficult, but I have some ideas to implement before the next milestone.

 # Timeline

-## Milestone 1 March 15
+## Milestone 1 March 30
-1. Sprites for player, enemies, projectiles
+1. **DONE** Sprites for player, enemies, projectiles
     * These sprites will serve as the backbone of the game graphics, more grpahics will be created, but these are necessary first
-2. Game State Module
+2. **DONE** Game State Module
     * The game state should be in a working state, with stub functions for adding future features
-3. Control Module
+3. **DONE** Control Module
     * The control module should take pc input and hand that to the Game state in an event queue
-4. View Module (sprite displays, not animations)
+4. **DONE** View Module (sprite displays, not animations)
     * The view module should be able to render a list of sprites to the screen
-5. Player movment and shooting
+5. **DONE** Player movment and shooting
     * The player should be able to move around on screen and shoot projectiles
     * This will most likely not be polished, but it should work

-## Milestone 2 March 29
-1. Collision Module
+6. **DONE** Collision Module
     * Create the module to handle collision checking
-2. Scrolling background
+7. **DONE** Scrolling background
     * Create a background to scroll through
-3. Enemy AI
+8. **DONE** Enemy AI
-    * Create AI paths for the enemies to follow
+    * create rudimentary spawner for enemies
-    * Spawn the formations of enemies dynamically
-4. Create first playable prototype
+9. **DONE** Create first playable prototype
+    * Enemis can be killed and the player can be killed

+## Milestone 3 April 12
+1. Menu System
     * Have a proper game over screen, pause screen, and restart game
     * Game can be played as is
+2. Scoring
+    * Have a score tracker that changes when enemies are killed
+3. UI
+    * Include score and player health
+3. Advanced Enemy AI
+    * add pathing and dynamic ai decisions
+4. Add enemy types
+5. Create land bases (islands?)
+    * These can be randomly added and have enemies to kill

-## Milestone 3 April 12
+## Final Submission April 26
 1. Power system
     * Create the power system to modify specs of shields, weapons, and movement speed
     * Always a tradeoff
 2. Music/ Sound Effects
     * Create (or find public domain) music and sound effects and create the requisite module to add them to the game

-## Final Submission April 26
-1. Work on polishing mechanics and fixing bugs
+3. Work on polishing mechanics and fixing bugs
-2. Built-in time in case something takes longer